 Do I really need a lawyer to represent me?

 Without a doubt.
 The criminal justice system involves laws with complexities and nuances that only a legal professional can use to your benefit.
-As an experienced criminal defense attorney who has represented cases at both state and federal levels, I know how to examine evidence, discredit claims, examine police reports, and analyze key statements to protect your rights after an arrest.
+As an experienced criminal defense attorney in Fort Worth who has represented cases at both state and federal levels, I know how to examine evidence, discredit claims, examine police reports, and analyze key statements to protect your rights after an arrest.

 I have been representing clients in criminal defense matters for years, and I know that one of the greatest defenses you can have is knowledge.
 As a Fort Worth criminal defense lawyer, I know the ins and outs of criminal law and I can help you better understand the process that you are facing in Texas.
 I am admitted to practice in northern and eastern districts of Texas and have represented clients in federal and state courts.